briangershon/npm-package-minimal/README.md

 Example of publishing an NPM package to Github Packages via Github Actions.

 Features:

-- Publish as both ESM and CJS modules via [hybrid approach targeting modern bundlers](https://2ality.com/2019/10/hybrid-npm-packages.html#option-4%3A-bare-import-esm%2C-deep-import-commonjs-with-.mjs-and-.cjs)
-- TypeScript support
+- Vite tooling
-- Jest testing and coverage
+- Testing and code coverage via vitest
+- TypeScript
+- Publish as ESM
 - Github Actions for testing and publishing package

 ## How to fork this repo for your own NPM module